 Brown v.
 The American Tobacco Company, Inc., et al. (Superior Court, San Diego County, California, filed June 10, 1997).
-During 2001, the court certified a class comprised of residents of California who smoked at least one of defendants' cigarettes between June 10, 1993 and April 23, 2001 and who were exposed to defendants' marketing and advertising activities in California.
-Plaintiffs have appealed the class decertification ruling to the California Court of Appeals.
+During 2001, the court certified a class composed of residents of California who smoked at least one of defendants' cigarettes between June 10, 1993 and April 23, 2001 and who were exposed to defendants' marketing and advertising activities in California.
+During 2005, the court granted defendants' motion to decertify the class.
+Plaintiffs have appealed the class decertification ruling.

 Daniels v.
 Philip Morris, Incorporated, et al. (Superior Court, San Diego County, California, filed August 2, 1998).
-During 2000, the court certified a class comprised of California residents who, while minors, smoked at least one cigarette between April of 1994 and December 31, 1999 and were exposed to defendants' marketing and advertising activities in California.
+During 2000, the court certified a class composed of California residents who, while minors, smoked at least one cigarette between April of 1994 and December 31, 1999 and were exposed to defendants' marketing and advertising activities in California.
 During 2002, the court granted defendants' motion for summary judgment and entered final judgment in their favor.
-During October of 2004, the California Court of Appeal affirmed the dismissal of the case.
+During October of 2004, the California Court of Appeal affirmed the judgment.
 The California Supreme Court has granted review of the case.

 In re: Simon II Litigation v.
 R.J.
 Reynolds Tobacco Company, et al. (U.S. District Court, Eastern District, New York, filed September 6, 2000).
-During 2002, the case was certified as a nationwide non-opt out class comprised of the punitive damages claims asserted by individuals who allege certain injuries or medical conditions allegedly caused by smoking.
+During 2002, the case was certified as a nationwide non-opt out class composed of the punitive damages claims asserted by individuals who allege certain injuries or medical conditions allegedly caused by smoking.
 Certain individuals, including those who allege membership in the class certified in Engle v.
 R.J.
 Reynolds Tobacco Company, et al., were excluded from the class.
 During May of 2005, the U.S. Court of Appeals for the Second Circuit decertified the class and vacated the class certification order.
-The Second Circuit Court of Appeals has not ruled on plaintiffs' motion for reconsideration of this ruling.
+The Second Circuit Court of Appeals denied plaintiffs' motion for reconsideration of the decertification ruling.
+Plaintiffs have not announced whether they will renew their motion for class certification with the trial court, as permitted by the decertification order, or whether they will seek review of the decertification ruling by the U.S. Supreme Court.